-For most iPhone owners, Safari is one of their most-used apps.
+For most iPhone and iPad owners, Safari is one of their most-used apps.
 It’s a great way to browse the internet, but many users don’t take advantage of all the little tricks available in Safari.
 With these six hidden tips in your arsenal, you’ll have a much better experience surfing the web.
 How many of them do you already know?

 Depending on the design of the website you’re looking at, sometimes columns of text appear way too small to read.
 Simply double tap the text and Safari will automatically zoom in exactly far enough to fill the width of the screen.